Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 \end{equation}

-Again, statistical inference and prediction is relatively simple if the stochastic residual or a transformation thereof may be assumed normally distributed.
+Again, statistical inference and prediction is relatively simple if the stochastic residual, or a transformation thereof, may be assumed normally distributed.
 Error of the regression-kriging model is likewise a sum of the regression and the kriging model errors.